MJ Melendez Player Props: Royals vs. Nationals

-On Saturday, MJ Melendez (.257 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals play the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.206 slugging percentage in past 10 games, including zero home run), battle starter MacKenzie Gore and the Washington Nationals at Kauffman Stadium, Sunday at 2:10 PM ET.

+He had a hitless performance in his previous game (0-for-2) against the Nationals.

 MJ Melendez Game Info & Props vs. the Nationals